KenKundert/emborg/doc/index.rst

     $ emborg manifest -a continuum-2019-04-23T18:35:33

-Or, you can give a date, in which case the first archive created after that date is used.
+Or, you can give a date, in which case the oldest archive created before that date is used.

 .. code-block:: bash